-- 1 pound small red potatoes, scrubbed and cut into wedges
+- 1 pound small red potatoes, cut into 1-inch wedges

 - 3 cups fresh broccoli florets

 - 1/4 teaspoon pepper

 - 1 medium sweet red pepper, chopped